bytefish/bytefish.de/blog/realtime_charts_signalr_chartjs.md

 ## Data Model ##

-The final Chart should display measurements, so I am first defining a ``Measurement`` model, which will be used in the application:
+The Chart should display measurements, so I am first defining a ``Measurement`` model, which will be used in the application:

 ```csharp
 // Copyright (c) Philipp Wagner.
 All rights reserved.